amenocal/limpia-tu-monorepositorio/actividades/git-sizer.md

 </details>

-From the output, we can clearly tell that the object is a binary file...
-Let's use the commit SHA and `git ls-tree` to see what repository contains:
 Por el output, podemos ver claramente que el objeto es un archivo binario...
 Usemos el SHA del commit y `git ls-tree` para ver que contiene el repositorio:

 ```bash